 The Department of State warns U.S. citizens against all travel to Libya and recommends that U.S. citizens currently in Libya depart immediately.
-On July 26, the U.S. Embassy suspended all embassy operations in Libya and relocated staff, due to ongoing violence between Libyan militias in the immediate vicinity of the Embassy.
-This Travel Warning supersedes the Travel Warning issued on May 27, 2014.
+On July 26, 2014, the U.S. Embassy suspended all embassy operations in Libya and relocated staff outside of the country because of ongoing violence between Libyan militias in the immediate vicinity of the Embassy.
+The security situation in Libya remains unpredictable and unstable.
+If in Libya, make contingency emergency plans and maintain security awareness at all times.
+This Travel Warning supersedes the Travel Warning issued on January 20, 2015.

 Please direct inquiries regarding U.S. citizens in Libya to LibyaEmergencyUSC@state.gov.
 Callers in the United States and Canada may dial the toll free number 1-888-407-4747.
 Callers outside the United States and Canada may dial 1-202-501-4444.

-The security situation in Libya remains unpredictable and unstable.
-The Libyan government has not been able to adequately build its military and police forces and improve security following the 2011 revolution.
-Many military-grade weapons remain in the hands of private individuals, including antiaircraft weapons that may be used against civilian aviation.
+The Libyan government has not been able to build its military and police forces and improve security following the 2011 revolution.
+Many military-grade weapons remain in the hands of private individuals, U.S. and UN-designated terrorists, and other armed groups, including antiaircraft weapons that may be used against civilian aviation.
 Crime levels remain high in many parts of the country.
-In addition to the threat of crime, various groups have called for attacks against U.S. citizens and U.S. interests in Libya.
-Extremist groups in Libya have made several specific threats this year against U.S. government officials, citizens, and interests in Libya.
-Because of the presumption that foreigners, especially U.S. citizens, in Libya may be associated with the U.S. government or U.S. NGOs, travelers should be aware that they may be targeted for kidnapping, violent attacks, or death.
-U.S. citizens currently in Libya should exercise extreme caution and depart immediately.
+In addition to the threat of crime, the threat of kidnapping is high and various groups have called for attacks against U.S. citizens and U.S. interests in Libya.